HOKA vs Asics in 2025: Which Running Shoe Will You Choose?

 1. Cushioning and Comfort

-• Hoka: Features oversized midsoles made with CMEVA foam for a plush, bouncy feel.
+• HOKA: Features oversized midsoles made with CMEVA foam for a plush, bouncy feel.

 • Asics: Uses GEL technology in the heel and forefoot to absorb shock while maintaining a firmer ride.

-Best for Maximum Cushioning: Hoka
+Best for Maximum Cushioning: HOKA

 Best for Balanced Support: Asics